scalepad/terraform-provider-litellm/docs/resources/key.md

 The following arguments are supported:

-* `models` - (Optional) List of models that can be used with this key.
+- `models` - (Optional) List of models that can be used with this key.
 This restricts the key to only use the specified models.

-* `max_budget` - (Optional) Maximum budget for this key.
+- `max_budget` - (Optional) Maximum budget for this key.
 This sets an upper limit on the total spend allowed for this key.

-* `user_id` - (Optional) User ID associated with this key.
+- `user_id` - (Optional) User ID associated with this key.
 This links the key to a specific user in the LiteLLM system.

-* `team_id` - (Optional) Team ID associated with this key.
+- `team_id` - (Optional) Team ID associated with this key.
 This links the key to a specific team in the LiteLLM system.

-* `max_parallel_requests` - (Optional) Maximum number of parallel requests allowed for this key.
+- `max_parallel_requests` - (Optional) Maximum number of parallel requests allowed for this key.
 This helps in controlling concurrent usage.

-* `metadata` - (Optional) Metadata associated with this key.
+- `metadata` - (Optional) Metadata associated with this key.
 This can be used to store additional, custom information about the key.

-* `tpm_limit` - (Optional) Tokens per minute limit for this key.
+- `tpm_limit` - (Optional) Tokens per minute limit for this key.
 This sets a rate limit based on the number of tokens processed.

-* `rpm_limit` - (Optional) Requests per minute limit for this key.
+- `rpm_limit` - (Optional) Requests per minute limit for this key.
 This sets a rate limit based on the number of API calls.

-* `budget_duration` - (Optional) Duration for the budget (e.g., "monthly", "weekly").
+- `budget_duration` - (Optional) Duration for the budget (e.g., "monthly", "weekly").
 This defines the time period for which the `max_budget` applies.

-* `allowed_cache_controls` - (Optional) List of allowed cache control directives.
+- `allowed_cache_controls` - (Optional) List of allowed cache control directives.
 This can be used to control caching behavior for requests made with this key.

-* `soft_budget` - (Optional) Soft budget limit for this key.
+- `soft_budget` - (Optional) Soft budget limit for this key.
 This can be used to set a warning threshold before reaching the `max_budget`.

-* `key_alias` - (Optional) Alias for this key.
+- `key_alias` - (Optional) Alias for this key.
 This provides a human-readable identifier for the key.

-* `duration` - (Optional) Duration for which this key is valid.
+- `duration` - (Optional) Duration for which this key is valid.
 This sets an expiration time for the key.

-* `aliases` - (Optional) Map of model aliases.
+- `aliases` - (Optional) Map of model aliases.
 This allows you to create custom names for models when using this key.

-* `config` - (Optional) Configuration options for this key.
+- `config` - (Optional) Configuration options for this key.
 This can be used to set key-specific settings.

-* `permissions` - (Optional) Permissions associated with this key.
+- `permissions` - (Optional) Permissions associated with this key.
 This defines what actions are allowed with this key.

-* `model_max_budget` - (Optional) Maximum budget per model.
+- `model_max_budget` - (Optional) Maximum budget per model.
 This allows setting different budget limits for each model.

-* `model_rpm_limit` - (Optional) Requests per minute limit per model.
+- `model_rpm_limit` - (Optional) Requests per minute limit per model.
 This allows setting different RPM limits for each model.

-* `model_tpm_limit` - (Optional) Tokens per minute limit per model.
+- `model_tpm_limit` - (Optional) Tokens per minute limit per model.
 This allows setting different TPM limits for each model.

-* `guardrails` - (Optional) List of guardrails applied to this key.
+- `guardrails` - (Optional) List of guardrails applied to this key.
 This can be used to enforce certain safety or quality checks.

-* `blocked` - (Optional) Whether this key is blocked.
+- `blocked` - (Optional) Whether this key is blocked.
 If set to true, the key will be unable to make any requests.

-* `tags` - (Optional) List of tags associated with this key.
+- `tags` - (Optional) List of tags associated with this key.
 This can be used for organization and filtering of keys.

+- `send_invite_email` - (Optional) Whether to send an invite email when creating this key.
+If set to true, an invitation email will be sent to the associated user.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

-* `key` - The generated API key.
+- `key` - The generated API key.
 This is the actual key value that will be used for authentication.

-* `spend` - The current spend for this key.
+- `spend` - The current spend for this key.
 This reflects the total amount spent using this key so far.

 ## State Management